Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 - Page to widget migrations - `services.AddTransient<ContentItemDirectorBase, MyPageToWidgetDirector>();`
 - Class mappings - `services.AddSingleton<IClassMapping>(m);` (where `m` is your `MultiClassMapping` instance)
 - Child link directors - `services.AddTransient<ContentItemDirectorBase, MyChildLinkDirector>();`

+## Working with Source and Target APIs

+When implementing custom migrations, you may need to query additional data from the source instance or create data in the target instance.

+### Querying Source Instance Data

+Use [`ModelFacade`](../KVA/Migration.Tool.Source/ModelFacade.cs) to query data from the source instance (K11/KX12/KX13).
+Inject it into your custom migration class and use methods like `SelectById<T>()`, `SelectWhere<T>()`, or `Select<T>()` to retrieve source data.

+### Writing to Target Instance

+Use `IImporter` with [Universal Migration Toolkit (UMT)](https://github.com/Kentico/xperience-by-kentico-universal-migration-tool) models to write data to the target Xperience by Kentico instance.
+Common UMT models include `ContentItemModel`, `DataClassModel`, `ContentItemLanguageMetadataModel`, and `WebPageItemModel`.

+For advanced scenarios, you can also use native [Xperience database table APIs](https://docs.kentico.com/x/OoXWCQ) and the Info/Provider pattern.